 The Hindu Indo-Pakistani of Yemen and Saudi Arabia live difficult lives due to the fact that they are a religious minority in Muslim countries.
-Those living in Zaire have been greatly affected by a recent civil war that has devastated the nation.
+Those living in Democratic Republic of Congo have been greatly affected by a recent civil war that has devastated the nation.

 Saudi Arabia and Yemen do not allow Christian missionaries to enter the countries.
 As a result, it is very difficult to reach the Indo-Pakistani who live there.
-In Zaire, the civil war has disrupted missions work, and any work among the Indo-Pakistani is virtually impossible at this time.
+In Democratic Republic of Congo, the civil war has disrupted missions work, and any work among the Indo-Pakistani is virtually impossible at this time.
 Although the Indo-Pakistani Muslims of Cote d'Ivoire are guaranteed religious freedom, they remain followers of a religion of works.
 Very few of the Indo-Pakistani in Cote d'Ivoire ever have heard a clear presentation of the Gospel.
 Local Christians must seize the opportunity to share Christ with the Indo-Pakistani.

 * Ask the Lord of the harvest to send forth laborers to work among each of the Indo-Pakistani groups.